aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldcollection/remove_at/_index.md

 ﻿---
+title: FieldCollection.remove_at method
+linktitle: remove_at method
-title: remove_at method
+articleTitle: remove_at method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Removes a field at the specified index from this collection and from the document."
+description: "FieldCollection.remove_at method.
+Removes a field at the specified index from this collection and from the document."
 type: docs
 weight: 50
 url: /python-net/aspose.words.fields/fieldcollection/remove_at/